rsksmart/lumino-explorer/lumino-explorer-api/README.md

    file and set the `spring.profiles.active` to the profile of your preference.
 For Mainnet leave it as-is.
 4. Now edit the properties file of your selected profile (Ex: if we use the profile called `dev`, the file to edit is `$RIF_LUMINO_EXPLORER_API_PATH/src/main/resources/application-dev.properties`).
-5. Set the `lumino.contract.tokenNetworkRegistry` property on that file.
-   The value with your Lumino Token Network Registry.
+5. Set the property `lumino.contract.tokenNetworkRegistry` with the value of the Lumino Token Network Registry contract address.
    - For TestNet that property has to be like this: `lumino.contract.tokenNetworkRegistry=0x47E5b7d85Da2004781FeD64aeEe414eA9CdC4f17`
    - For MainNet that property has to be like this: `lumino.contract.tokenNetworkRegistry=0x060B81E90894E1F38A625C186CB1F4f9dD86A2B5`
+6. Set the `rsk.blockchain.endpoint` with the endpoint url of the RSK running node. (ex: `rsk.blockchain.endpoint=http://localhost:4444`)
-6. Go to `$RIF_LUMINO_EXPLORER_API_PATH` again and install project dependencies with the following command:
+7. Go to `$RIF_LUMINO_EXPLORER_API_PATH` again and install project dependencies with the following command:

 ``` mvn install```